 Air transportation is now overwhelmingly dominant in transcontinental and intercontinental travel and has become more competitive for shorter trips in many regional markets.
 Low-cost carriers (LCCs) have been instrumental in extending aviation’s reach to short-haul markets.
 The pioneering LCC, Southwest Airlines, sought to make flying cheaper than driving on the first markets it served in the early 1970s: the Texas “Golden Triangle” linking Dallas, Houston, and San Antonio.
-Since then, LCCs have proliferated across developed markets and, more recently, in emerging markets too.
-In developing countries, the ascent of LCCs has been fueled in part by the poor quality of land transportation, making air travel a valuable proposition for national inter-city routes.
+Since then, LCCs have proliferated across developed markets and, more recently, in emerging markets.
+In developing countries, the ascent of LCCs has been partly fueled by the poor quality of land transportation, making air travel an attractive option for national inter-city routes.

 Interestingly, since their introduction in the late 1950s, commercial jets have not improved much in terms of speed apart from a small fleet of supersonic but commercially unsuccessful Concorde jets (which flew on a handful of transatlantic routes between 1976 and 2003).
 Since the end of Concorde services, the fastest airliners in regular use have had cruising speeds about as fast as the B707s of the early 1960s.
-However, the introduction of long-haul aircraft has produced new rounds of time-space convergence.
+However, introducing long-haul aircraft has produced new rounds of time-space convergence.
 For instance, in 2018, twenty US cities had nonstop services to at least one destination in Asia, up from 13 US cities in 1998.
 Boston had nonstop links to Tokyo, Beijing, Shanghai, and Hong Kong in 2018, whereas two decades earlier, all those markets would have required a time-consuming connection at a larger hub.
 Meanwhile, there have been repeated attempts to launch new supersonic airliners.
-In 2021, United Airlines placed orders for 15 aircraft from a company called Boom Supersonic.
-The new jets, each seating 88 passengers and cruising at Mach 1.7, will begin flying in 2029 if all goes according to plan.
+In 2021, United Airlines placed orders for 15 aircraft from Boom Supersonic.
+The new jets, each seating 65 to 80 passengers and cruising at Mach 1.7, will begin flying in 2029 if all goes according to plan.

 Perhaps the most significant improvement in aviation is the reduced risks of accidents.
 If civil aviation had had the same accident rate per million departures as in the early 1960s, there would have been the equivalent of about three fatal accidents somewhere in the world per day in 2018.
 Instead, there were nine fatal accidents worldwide for the whole year.

-The world’s busiest air routes are mainly short-range sections between cities less than 1,000 km apart, with many of these city-pairs found in emerging markets.
-More generally, despite the expansion of long-haul flights and the increased globalization of the economy, short-haul flights predominate.
+The world’s busiest air routes are mainly short-range sections between cities less than 1,000 km apart, with many of these city pairs found in emerging markets.
+More generally, short-haul flights predominate despite the expansion of long-haul flights and the increased globalization of the economy.
 Importantly for the world as a whole, about 59% of airline seats were on domestic flights in 2018, and for larger countries, the share was even higher, such as 88% in China.

 Air transportation’s share of world trade in goods is less than 1% measured by weight but more than 35% by value.
 Typically, air transportation is most important for time-sensitive, valuable, or perishable freight carried over long distances.
 Air cargo has been central in “just-in-time” production and distribution strategies with low inventory levels, such as for Apple iPhones.
-The increased importance of time-based competition augurs well for the future growth of air transportation.
 Air cargo is also vital in emergencies when the fast delivery of supplies prevails over cost issues.
-In the early weeks of the COVID-19 pandemic, air cargo carriers played a life-saving role in rushing ventilators and other equipment worldwide.
+In the early weeks of the COVID-19 pandemic, air cargo carriers were crucial in rushing ventilators and other equipment worldwide.
 Later in the pandemic, the same carriers helped speed the distribution of vaccines and supported the increasing demand for goods due to online purchases.

 2. Civil Aviation and Activity Spaces